-Facing false accusations can be both frustrating and daunting, and it can
+Facing false accusations can be both frustrating and daunting, especially

-be difficult to figure out what the right move is to defend your future.
+It can be difficult to figure out what the right move is to defend your

-defend and protect yourself, follow these simple steps to handle the false
+future.
+In order to protect yourself, follow these steps to handle the

-One of the best things you can do for yourself, when facing false charges,
+Understand what you’re up against.
+One of the best things you can do for yourself when facing false charges

 is to learn everything you can about the charges you were accused of.